tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 {-0.0028378579299896955,0.055683549493551254,-0.025058165192604065,0.02842593938112259, ..., 0.0828385129570961}
 ```

-And to use the [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model, we just change the value of the `model_name` parameter.
+To use the [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model, just change the value of the `model_name` parameter.

 ```sql
 SELECT * FROM vectorize.transform_embeddings(